All Episodes

 Greg, let's get your legal aspect of this.

-And you know, where are we going with this?
+And, you know, where are we going with this?

-Um who are these five people that are being looked at now by the FBI?
+Who are these five people that are being looked at now by the FBI?

 Do we know?

-Because it didn't say Yeah, no, um we know Struck is is one of them because he's actually identified as to the others.
+Yeah, no, we know Strzz is one of them because he's actually identified.

-I I don't have their names.
+As to the others, I don't have their names.

-Uh but a lot of these individuals have already left.
+But a lot of these individuals have already left.

-Uh you know, Rabicki, McCabe, Comey, Paige.
+Rabiki, McCabe, Comey, Paige.

 I mean, they're all gone.

-Strz's like the only guy left.
+Strzz's like the only guy left.

-And and you know, Strck is gone.
+And, you know, Strzok, Strzok is gone.

-Uh you know, I I can't believe he hasn't emptied his desk and been shown the door and turned in his badge, and that may happen uh by the end of today or by the end of this week.
+You know, I can't believe he hasn't emptied his desk and been shown the door and turned in his badge.

 Sarah?

-I mean, if he had left the FBI or resigned, I I see him as a potential cooperating witness as well as somebody who is going to be a target.
+I mean, if he had left the FBI or resigned, I see him as a potential cooperating witness as well as somebody who is going to be a target.

-He did say to all members, uh, this is before he's coming out publicly now.
+He did say to all members, this is before he's coming out publicly now, he said, we're holding employees accountable for any potential misconduct.

 And we need to hold ourselves accountable for the work we do and the choices we make.

-I mean, uh from my understanding is there's gonna be a lot of FBI rank and file that are brought in and asked now more specific questions because they can't tell their side of the story unless they're subpoenaed, and then I hear they're lined up banging at the door begging for a subpoena because they want to expose the truth in all of this.
+And let me ask you, Congressman DeSantis, I mean, from my understanding is there's going to be a lot of FBI rank and file that are brought in and asked now more specific questions because they can't tell their side of the story unless they're subpoenaed.

-Well, I hope so, and I'd love to be able to hear from them, but you know, some of our guys, Sean, as you know, got to get more aggressive on this.
+But some of our guys, Sean, as you know, got to get more aggressive on this.

-Uh we need the answers now.
+We need the answers now.

 I mean, we need to do this and keep the momentum going.